Adequate heat treatment provides safe fish feed

 Heat treatment at 76 ° C for 20 minutes

-If the by-products of farmed fish are heated to 76 ° C for 20 minutes, the probability of the virus spices Infectious pancreatic necrosis (IPN) and possibly also Piscint reovirus (PRV) being present is considered to be low, and negligible for all other viruses and parasites assessed.
+If the by-products of farmed fish are heated to 76 ° C for 20 minutes, the probability of the virus spices Infectious pancreatic necrosis (IPN) and possibly also Piscine reovirus (PRV) being present is considered to be low, and negligible for all other viruses and parasites assessed.

 After equivalent heat treatment of fish meal and oil originating from such materials, the probability of presence of IPN and possibly PRV is considered to be low, and negligible for other viruses and parasites assessed.